-Dinner with Santa tickets are still available Dec.
-11 and 12.
-This special holiday buffet includes a meet and greet with Santa, his elves, Jack Frost and Inara the Ice Queen, as well as a gift, photo and cookie decorating voucher with each child admission.
+Dinner with Santa tickets are still available on select nights: Dec.
+2-4, 7 and 8.
+This special holiday buffet begins at 5 p.m. and includes a meet-and-greet with Santa, his elves, Jack Frost, Inara the Ice Queen and the Coca-Cola Polar Bear, as well as a gift, photo and cookie decorating voucher with each child admission.
 These dates do sell out, so guests are encouraged to make reservations quickly.
-For more info, visit www.seerockcity.com/lights.
+For more info, go to www.seerockcity.com/lights.

 College nights are also returning opening weekend, with Lee University night Friday, Nov.
 22, University of Tennessee at Chattanooga night Saturday, Nov.
 23 and Chattanooga State Community College night Sunday, Nov.
 24. Students and faculty at each respective school with current school I.D. receive $8 admission.

 Rock City Gardens is partners annually with Ronald McDonald House Charities, giving a portion of each ticket sold to benefit local families whose children are hospitalized.
 For more information on this organization and how to help, visit www.rmhchattanooga.com.

 The Enchanted Garden of Lights is a 2019 Top 20 Event winner by Southeast Tourism Society.
 Rock City is one of the South’s most popular natural attractions.
 Known for its unique geological and botanical wonders, the enchanted, 4,100-foot walking trail is a true marvel of nature featuring massive ancient rock formations, a 140-foot waterfall that cascades down Lookout Mountain and the Swing-A-Long Bridge that spans nearly 200 feet.